tc39/proposal-ses/README.md

 }
 ```

-To be efficient, `def` will need to somehow be in bed with this
+To be efficient, `def` needs to somehow be in bed with this
 proposal, so it can know to stop traversing when it hits any of these
 transitively immutable primordials.
 We leave it to a later proposal to
 work out this integration issue.